Q+A: What is the Fed weighing as it mulls more easing?

-NEW YORK The U.S. Federal Reserve considered a range of actions to help a struggling economy at its August meeting, including the unprecedented step of tying the interest rate policy outlook to a specific unemployment level.

-Fed officials noted at the August 9 meeting that the U.S. economic outlook had worsened significantly, arguing the weakness seen during the first half of the year could no longer be dismissed as solely temporary.
-The central bank decided to keep benchmark U.S. interest rates near zero for the next two years to support a foundering recovery.
+This month the Fed said it will keep benchmark U.S. interest rates near zero for the next two years to support a foundering recovery.

-Chairman Ben Bernanke, on August 26, said the Fed is prepared to do more to foster a stronger recovery, but offered no new details on how it would do so.

 Rebalancing the Fed's $2.9 trillion portfolio to weight it with longer-term securities could help it lock down long-term rates as well, analysts say.